Andy Welsh: Non-League

-On 12 September 2014, Andy Welsh signed for FC United of Manchester.
-In December 2014, Welsh made the move to Farsley AFC, closer to his home in Bradford.
+On 12 September 2014, Andy Welsh signed for United of Manchester.
+In December 2014, Welsh made the move to Farsley Celtic, closer to his home in Bradford.

 Managerial career

-In September 2017, Andy Welsh became player/head coach at Ossett Albion.A team struggling 2nd bottom in the league on 7 points at Christmas Welsh led them on an unbeaten run finishing safely in the league.
+In September 2017, Andy Welsh became player/head coach at Ossett Albion.
+Welsh led a team that was struggling (second bottom in the league on seven points at Christmas) on an unbeaten run, finishing safely in the league.

-He then took over at the newly merged club Ossett United finishing 4th in the League with the best defensive record in the league the season was a success winning the cup against Guiseley a team 2 divisions higher and making the playoffs.
+He then took over at the newly merged club Ossett United, finishing fourth in the League (making the playoffs) with the league's best defensive record.
+The club also enjoyed cup success against Guiseley, a team two divisions higher.